-We currently conduct and expect to continue to rely on third parties such as CROs to conduct our clinical trials.
-However, we do not currently have the ability to independently conduct large-scale clinical trials, such as a Phase 3 clinical trial, without assistance of third parties.
+We currently conduct and expect to continue to rely on third parties such as contract development and manufacturing organizations, or CDMOs, and contract research organizations, or CROs, to manufacture our products and conduct our clinical trials.
+We do not currently have the ability to independently conduct large-scale clinical trials, such as a Phase 3 clinical trial, without assistance of third parties.